Tripurari-kumar/My-messenger/README.md

-This is a real time chat application which is built using ReactJS, Node.js, MongoDB, and Socket.io, Here i have an efficient and interactive messaging platform.
+This is a real time chat application which is built using ReactJS, Node.js, MongoDB, and Socket.io, Here i have  made an efficient and interactive messaging platform.
 It includes authentication support and a profile setup feature to enhance the user experience.

 * Key Features